 - British A/AS levels, (I) GCSEs and/or AICE: Mathematics and Physics: GCE A or AS level; Chemistry and Biology: GCE A-level

-Bear in mind that if you register after 1 November 2021, you are at risk that the assessment of your admissibility and/or the definitive schedule for eliminating one (or more) of your deficiencies will not be completed on time.
-As a result, you may not be able to begin the programme in the 2022/23 academic year.
+Bear in mind that if you register after 1 November 2022, you are at risk that we can’t asses on time whether you meet the admission requirements and/or you will not be able to complete the definitive schedule for eliminating one (or more) of your deficiencies on time.
+As a result, you may not be able to begin the programme in the 2023/24 academic year.

-Prospective students who do not meet the prior and/or additional education requirements
+Applicants who do not meet the previous and/or additional education requirements

-If you already have or will be awarded a Dutch pre-university (VWO) or equivalent diploma but do not satisfy the additional requirements for the subjects Biology, Physics, Chemistry and/or Mathematics, you must sit an additional examination.
-If you must sit an additional examination in Mathematics you can choose mathematics A or B. These additional examinations are organised by CCVX (Central Commissions Pre-examination, in Dutch: Centrale Commissies Voortentamens) and/or Boswell/Bèta.
+If you already have or will be awarded a Dutch secondary education (VWO) or equivalent diploma but do not satisfy the additional requirements for the subjects Biology, Physics, Chemistry and/or Mathematics, you must sit an additional examination.
+If you must sit an additional examination in Mathematics you can choose Mathematics A or B. These additional examinations are organised by CCVX (Central Commissions Pre-examination, in Dutch: Centrale Commissies Voortentamens) and/or Boswell/Bèta.
 You can sit the examinations in either English or Dutch.

-Secondary school students who will receive their first Dutch pre-university (VWO) or one of the explicitly above mentioned equivalent diplomas with required examination courses mid-2021 are not considered deficient.
-In case of a diploma that will be assessed on individual basis of the UM one or more subject deficiencies may exist.
+Secondary school students who will receive mid-2023 their first Dutch secondary education (VWO) or one of the explicitly above mentioned equivalent diplomas with required examination courses, are not considered deficient.
+In case of a diploma that will be assessed on individual basis by the UM, one or more subject deficiencies may exist.
 Please have your diploma and subject combination/profile checked in time.

 Applying for sufficiency check

-If you are inadmissible because you do not have the required diploma ánd you are older than 21 years of age at the start of the programme, you may be eligible to sit a special entrance exam, the so-called colloquium doctum.
+If you don’t qualify for admission because you do not have the required diploma ánd you are older than 21 years of age at the start of the programme, you may be eligible to sit a special entrance exam, the so-called Colloquium Doctum.

-The Faculty of Health, Medicine and Life Sciences (FHML) at UM does not arrange colloquium doctum examinations but can issue a colloquium doctum certificate.
-To qualify for a colloquium doctum certificate, you must demonstrate proficiency in English, Physics, Chemistry, Biology and Mathematics at Dutch pre-university (VWO) level.
+The Faculty of Health, Medicine and Life Sciences (FHML) at UM does not arrange Colloquium Doctum examinations but can issue a Colloquium Doctum certificate.
+To qualify for a Colloquium Doctum certificate, you must prove proficiency in English, Physics, Chemistry, Biology and Mathematics at Dutch secondary education (VWO) level.

-Upon submission of proof of proficiency in these subjects (via tbo-ba-gen[at]maastrichtuniversity[dot]nl), you will obtain a colloquium doctum certificate.
-With this certificate you can prove that you meet the prior and/or additional education requirements for the bachelor of Medicine at UM.
+Upon submission of proof of proficiency in these subjects (via tbo-ba-gen[at]maastrichtuniversity[dot]nl), you will obtain a Colloquium Doctum certificate.
+With this certificate, you can prove that you meet the previous and/or additional education requirements for the bachelor’s programme in Medicine at UM.

 Documents required for application process